Masum187/Quantiva-Advisory/README.md

 2. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Running with API Server
+### Local API Server (optional)

-To test the contact form functionality, run both the React app and the API server:
+This project deploys as a **static SPA on Vercel**.
+The included Express server is only for local experiments and lives under `scripts/local-dev/server.js`.

+Run both in development:

 ```bash
 npm run dev
 ```

-This will start:
+This starts:
-- React development server on port 3000
+- React dev server on port 3000
-- Express API server on port 3001
+- Local dev server on port 3001 (optional)

 ### Building for Production